saritasa-nest/saritasa-forge-admin/docs/SEARCH.md

 # Custom Search

 You can configure your own search.
-Custom search exists separately with search from above.
-You can apply both of them.

 ```csharp
 .ConfigureEntity<Shop>(entityOptionsBuilder =>